jolie/docs/basics/composing_statements.md

 In the link below we modified the example presented in the previous section (Parallel) where in the forecast service we specify two operations inside a input choice.
 [Click here to get the example code.](https://github.com/jolie/examples/tree/master/02_basics/2_input_choice)

-## Conditions and conditional operator
+## Conditions and conditional statement

 Conditions are used in control flow statements in order to check a boolean expression.
 Conditions can use the following relational operators: